plone/diazo/README.txt

 Unfortunately it is not possible to theme error responses (such as a 404 Not Found page) with Apache as these do not pass through the filter chain.

+As parameters are not currently supported, path expression are unavailable.

 .. _Deliverance: http://deliveranceproject.org/
 .. _collective.xdv: http://pypi.python.org/pypi/collective.xdv